 The Plan is a church retirement income account program described in section 403(b)(9) of the Internal Revenue Code.
 The Internal Revenue Code permits denominations and churches to set up retirement plans designed to provide current tax savings on plan contributions and plan earnings to be paid in the form of pension benefits during retirement.
-The Plan provides these tax savings, while at the same time providing you with investment vehicles through which your retirement funds can grow.
+The Plan provides tax savings, while at the same time providing you with investment vehicles through which your retirement funds can grow.

 For enrollment forms, please download Enrollment Form (includes Beneficiary Form) or the Principal Financial Group Custom Enrollment Kit (with Enrollment Forms) under FORMS on this site.

 Employer Contributions – Your employer is required to contribute an amount equal to 12% of your gross salary.
 Salary is equal to cash salary plus housing.
 If your employer provides a parsonage, the value used should be the taxable year-end amount.
 A portion of the employer contribution totaling 1% of your gross salary is used by WPF to purchase disability and death protection for you and for such other purposes as the WPF board may from time to time determine.
 The rest is invested in your account in the Plan.

 Salary Reduction Contributions – These are contributions made by you by means of payroll salary reduction.
 This type of contribution allows you to contribute a certain portion of your compensation to the Plan on a pre-tax basis.
-This type of contribution reduces your currently taxable income by the amount of your contribution, saving you current tax dollars.
-Non-ordained employees do pay Social Security taxes on their salary reduction contributions.
+This type of contribution reduces your current taxable income by the amount of your contribution, saving you current tax dollars.
+Non-ordained/licensed employees must pay Social Security taxes on their salary reduction contributions.

 2018 Contribution Limits: